-More than 65 insurance companies offer auto policies to New Brunswick drivers, each offering different rates.
+More than 65 private insurance companies offer auto policies to New Brunswick drivers, each offering different rates.
 Comparison shopping is the best way for New Brunswick drivers to save on their auto insurance.

 All drivers in New Brunswick are required by law to carry a minimum amount of insurance coverage.
 This coverage ensures that drivers are financially responsible in the event of an accident, and includes accident benefits for those who are injured.
 The legal requirements are:

-As of the 2003 reforms to insurance in the province, however, insurance companies cannot deny you insurance coverage based on the following, nor can they inflate your rates as a result:
+As of the 2003 reforms to insurance in the province, insurance companies cannot deny you insurance coverage based on the following, nor can they inflate your rates as a result of: